MattAlexMiracle/SmartPatch/README.md

 ## Dataset preparation

 Training is done on the [IAM](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) dataset.
 First download the IAM word level dataset, then execute `prepare_dataset.sh [folder of iamdb dataset]` to prepared the dataset for training.
 Afterwards, refer your folder in `load_data.py` (search `img_base`).
 I recommend to keep the folder at the default `./dataset`.
-If you want to have the actual storage somewhere else, it is simpler to symlink your data to `./dataset` then changing it and risk something breaking.
+If you want to move the dataset somewhere else, it is simpler to symlink your storage location to `./dataset`, rather than changing the dataset location everywhere.

 ## How to train it?